 You can claim research and development (R&D) tax credits on revenue expenditure, i.e. day-to-day operational costs.
-But you usually cannot include capital expenditure (money spent on fixed assets such as land and buildings) within the R&D tax credit claim.
+But usually capital expenditure (money spent on fixed assets such as land and buildings) is not eligible R&D expenditure within the claim.

 Revenue expenditure includes the following costs which can be included in your R&D claim: